zysuper/Thinkpad-X1-extreme-EFI/readme.md

 ## update log

+- [20-7-5] use virualsmc replace fakesmc.
+- [20-7-5] hotfix for bettery and keyboard function. (removed dsdt.aml)
 - [19-5-29] add noTouchId.kext.
 MacOS is expecting Touch ID to be available, causing lag on password prompts, this kext can fix this.

 ## The part that can work